mbadolato/iTerm2-Color-Schemes/README.md

 The themes Solarized Dark and Solarized Light come from the official [Solarized web site](http://ethanschoonover.com/solarized)

-The themes Obsidian and Spacedust were on my hard drive and I don't recall where they came from.
-If anyone knows, ping me and I'll link back to the authors.
+The Obsidian theme was on my hard drive and I don't recall where it came from.
+If anyone knows, ping me and I'll link back to the author(s).

+The Spacedust theme was created by [mhallendal](https://github.com/mhallendal/spacedust-theme) and ported to iTerm by [Couto](https://github.com/Couto)

 The theme Mathias was created by [mathiasbynens](https://github.com/mathiasbynens/dotfiles)